GuideNepalStudy AbroadForeign ExchangeSaving

 Program total: AUD 138,710 ~ NPR 1.22 crore

 NRB-permitted outflow per year: ~NPR 50 lakh.
-Year 1 needs NPR 64 lakh — about NPR 14 lakh of co-applicant or supplementary funds has to come from somewhere outside the standard student FX limit.
-Common bridges: parent's income/savings declared as visa support funds (counted toward the show money but not transferred), the student's on-campus or part-time work in Australia after arrival (capped at 48 hours/fortnight on a subclass 500), and education loans from Australian banks against an Australian guarantor.
+Year 1 needs NPR 64 lakh, so roughly NPR 14 lakh of co-applicant or supplementary funds has to come from somewhere outside the standard student FX limit.
+Common bridges: parent's income or savings declared as visa support funds (these count toward show money but aren't transferred), the student's on-campus or part-time work in Australia after arrival (capped at 48 hours/fortnight on a subclass 500), and education loans from Australian banks against an Australian guarantor.

-The 12-month savings target — what the family in Kathmandu needs to have liquid by the time of visa filing — is roughly:
+The 12-month savings target, meaning what the family in Kathmandu needs liquid by visa filing, looks roughly like:

 The mistakes that hurt

-- Starting too late.
-A 6-month runway forces a single FX conversion at whatever rate the rupee is on that day.
-A 12+ month runway lets you breathe.
+• Starting too late.
+A 6-month runway forces a single FX conversion at whatever rate the rupee hits on that day.
+A 12+ month runway gives room to breathe.

-- Treating the down-payment fund as the FX fund.
-The two are different jobs.
-Don't spend the emergency fund on tuition either — see how big the emergency fund should be.
+• Treating the down-payment fund as the FX fund.
+Two different jobs.
+Don't spend the emergency fund on tuition either; see how big the emergency fund should be.

-- Assuming the NRB limits cover everything.
+• Assuming NRB limits cover everything.
 They cover most Australia, UK, and Canada cases.
 They leave a gap for top-tier US programs and for Master's + dependent visa combinations.

-- No contingency for visa denial.
-Have a written plan, even one paragraph.
+• No contingency for visa denial.
+A written plan, even one paragraph, helps.
 The financial cost of denial is the lost visa fee and any non-refundable deposit.
-The emotional cost is the gap in the next intake.
-Both are easier to absorb if you've thought about them.
+The emotional cost is the gap until the next intake.
+Both are easier to absorb after you've thought about them.

-- Dependent visa surprises.
-If the student is married and the partner is coming along, that's a separate visa, separate financial show, separate health cover — easily AUD 10,000–15,000 of additional first-year cost.
+• Dependent visa surprises.
+A married student with a partner coming along means a separate visa, separate financial show, separate health cover.
+Easily AUD 10,000–15,000 of extra first-year cost.

 Sources: